adambard/learnxinyminutes-docs/tcsh.html.markdown

 # own man-page.
 The `pipe' mechanism is part of the kernel but the syntax
 # and the control is job of the shell, the tcsh in our case.

-# NOTE: `pipe' mechanism has Windows too, but it is buggy and I sign it for all
-# versions until Windows XP SP3 API32 which was the last one that I worked on.
-# Microsoft still denied it but is well known bug since it is a common method
-# for inter-process communication.
-For small I/O it will work well.
-# tcsh, along with grep, gcc and perl is one of the first Unix programs that
-# ported to DOS (with EMX DOS extender) and later to Windows (1998).

 # Example: this will convert tcsh to PDF and will show it with okular
 zcat /usr/man/man1/tcsh.1.gz | groff -Tpdf -man | okular -